boltlabs-inc/lnd/zklnd_tutorial/zklnd_tutorial.md

 You may also find it helpful to understand the transactions and Bitcoin scripts used in zkChannels by reading the high level [overview](zklnd_overview.md).

-For more information about zkChannels, read the [zkchannels blog post](TODO).
+For more information about zkChannels, read the TODO: add link [zkchannels blog post](TODO).

 ### Introduction